kognise/obsidian-aviation/FAR/Volume 3/I Airports/0152 Airport aid program.md

 ### §152.417   Monitoring employment.

 \(a\) Each grantee shall allow the FAA Office of Civil Rights to monitor its equal employment opportunity compliance with this subpart through on-site reviews and desk audits.
-Reviews or audits will include the records submitted under §152.415.
+Reviews or audits will include the records submitted under [[Volume 3/I Airports/0152 Airport aid program.md#§152.415   Records and reports.|§152.415]].

 \(b\) As it deems necessary, the FAA Office of Civil Rights will conduct on-site or desk audits of covered aviation related activities on airports.